-1.1-1.
-Of a group of patients having injuries, 28% visit both a physical therapist and a chiropractor and 8% visit neither.
-Say that the probability of visiting a physical therapist exceeds the probability of visiting a chiropractor by 16%.
-What is the probability of a randomly selected person from this group visiting a physical therapist?

-1.1-2.
-An insurance company looks at its auto insurance customers and finds that (a) all insure at least one car, (b) 85% insure more than one car, (c) 23% insure a sports car, and (d) 17% insure more than one car, including a sports car.
-Find the probability that a customer selected at random insures exactly one car and it is not a sports car.
+- 1.1-1.
+Of a group of small-business owners, 30% consult both an accountant and a financial planner and 10% consult neither.
+Say that the probability of consulting an accountant exceeds the probability of consulting a financial planner by 20%.
+What is the probability of a randomly selected person from this group consulting an accountant? - 1.1-2.
+An insurance company looks at its auto insurance customers and finds that (a) all insure at least one car, (b) 90% insure more than one car, (c) 25% insure a sports car, and (d) 15% insure more than one car, including a sports car.
+Find the probability that a customer selected at random insures exactly one car and it is not a sports car. - 1.1-3.

-1.1-3.
 Draw one card at random from a standard deck of cards.
 The sample space S is the collection of the 52 cards.
 Assume that the probability set function assigns 1/52 to each of the 52 outcomes.
 Let